AeBiCe/Greeklish/README.md

 and change filename to greek.
 Non-greek names will not be affected.

 ## Known issues
-* No error handling
 * Letter "ψ" is currently not supported
 * Letter 'θ' is represented by '8' instead of 'th'
-* Files in subfolders are not translated